muireall/github.io/content/julians-should-know.md

 - [Infiltrator](https://github.com/JuliaDebug/Infiltrator.jl) gives you a macro that acts as a breakpoint
 - [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl); [torrance](https://discourse.julialang.org/t/packages-all-julians-should-know-about/88099/16) on the Discourse thread explains it well:
     > This package allows for small, statically sized arrays.
 Because their size is known at compile time all sorts of optimisations and efficiencies kick in.
 Linear algebra operations, for example, are customised at compile time for the specific size of your matrix or array.
 For me, however, the biggest win is that static arrays are isbits, meaning these will be allocated on the stack not the heap, so these are ideal for cases where you’re working with small arrays of a known size in hot loops.
-- [Tullio](https://github.com/mcabbott/Tullio.jl) is a nice way to write tensor operations that will take advantage of multithreading, SIMD (with [LoopVectorization](https://github.com/JuliaSIMD/LoopVectorization.jl)), and other tricks to go fast
+- [Tullio](https://github.com/mcabbott/Tullio.jl) is a neat way to write tensor operations that will take advantage of multithreading, SIMD (with [LoopVectorization](https://github.com/JuliaSIMD/LoopVectorization.jl)), and other tricks to go fast
 - [JET](https://aviatesk.github.io/JET.jl/stable/) and [Cthulhu](https://github.com/JuliaDebug/Cthulhu.jl) do type-level program analysis that can catch bugs and type-unstable code
 - People seem to be adopting [Aqua](https://github.com/JuliaTesting/Aqua.jl) for some other checks